How to find the best hybrid bike for the riding that you're doing

 Compared to road bikes, the best hybrid bikes will come with wider tyres.
 The width will vary, but it will generally be something between 28mm and 42mm.
 Not only will this help to improve comfort, ironing out any rough surfaces, but will also add to the level of grip when the roads are wet.

-Our pick of the best hybrid bikes
+The best hybrid bikes reviewed

 Canyon Urban 7.0 – 9/10